top of page

 Purple (G+), pink/red (G-)

-Bacterial classification in tissue
+bacterial detection and classification in tissue

 Neurons and dendrites